Human Eyes Inspired Recurrent Neural Networks are More Robust Against Adversarial Noises

 \subsection{Ventral Stream}

 The recognition pathway includes \texttt{VentralCNN}, \texttt{RNN} and \texttt{Classifier} stacked as shown in Fig.~\ref{fig:models}. \texttt{VentralCNN} consists of a stack of convolutional layers to extract features from the retinal samples at each time step.
-The extracted features are passed forward to a recurrent neural network (\texttt{RNN}) with gated recurrent units \cite{chung2014empirical}.
-The \texttt{RNN} learns to accumulate information across different fixation points, which are then used for object recognition at the \texttt{Classifier} (a fully-connected layer) at every time step $t$.
-The learning objective is to minimize the the cross entropy losses summed across \(T\) time steps.
+The extracted features initially go through global average pooling, and then are channeled to a recurrent neural network (RNN) equipped with gated recurrent units (\cite{chung2014empirical}).
+The \texttt{RNN} learns to accumulate information across different fixation points, which are then used for object recognition at the \texttt{Classifier} (a fully connected layer) at every time step $t$.
+The learning objective is to minimize the cross entropy losses summed across \(T\) time steps.